Loading Events

 2026 Skate Canada International: Schedule, Tickets, & Results

 2026 Skate Canada International will take place October 30 to November 1, 2026, in Kelowna, British Columbia, at Prospera Place.
-As one of the premier events in the ISU Grand Prix of Figure Skating series, the 2026 Skate Canada will feature many of the world’s top skaters competing in men’s, women’s, pairs, and ice dance.
+It is the second of six stops in the ISU Grand Prix of Figure Skating and will be hosted by the Skate Canada.

-This page provides the full schedule, ticket information, entries, and results for the 2026 Skate Canada, along with travel tips and event details for fans attending in Kelowna.
+This page provides the full schedule, ticket information, entries, and results for the 2026 Skate Canada in Kelowna, BC, Canada.

 Latest updates on 2026 Skate Canada